JGugino/JGugino/README.md

-Hey👋 the name is Josh (Gugino), I'm a hobbiest web developer who works primarily with Svelte.
+Hey👋 the name is Josh (Gugino), I am a freelance fullstack developer who works primarily with Svelte/SvelteKit but have started to mess around with GoLang.

   Skills:
 - HTML